Filter Options

 What wildlife can I expect to see?

 “When it comes to seeing wildlife while on safari, this is wild nature and nothing can be guaranteed.
-You may see plenty of animals, including the Big Five (lion, leopard, rhino, buffalo and elephant).
+You may see plenty of animals, including the Big Five.
 But there will be game drives when you don’t see very much at all.
 That will make the sightings you do see all the more special.
 The joy of safaris, and what makes them so addictive, is that you just never know what you might see around the next corner.
 If you listen closely to, and learn from your guide, you’ll be able to enjoy all aspects of Africa’s wildlife.
 Everything from baobab trees to dung beetle, to chameleon and cheeky mongoose.
 Don’t forget to also focus on the birds, as even a very quiet game drive usually delivers some great bird sightings.”

 4